nikolaialex/ostfalia_db_2021_hausarbeiten/AWS_DynamoDB/AWS_DynamoDB.md

 The name of the method wrapped in the DynamoDB Object of the SDK is **getItem**.

-Additional possible parameters for this method call are: **AttributesToGet, ConsistentRead, ReturnConsumedCapacity.**
+Additional possible parameters for this method call are: **AttributesToGet, ConsistentRead, ReturnConsumedCapacity**[^18]**.**

-Which we will describe in a short manner
+Which we will describe in a short manner.

 * **AttributesToGet**

     This option will filter the attributes we want to get on the server side before sending the response.
 Rows with different Attributes can get quite big.
-This way partial results can be returned and only the needed data is transfered back to the client over the network.
+This way partial results can be returned and only the needed data is transferred back to the client over the network.

 * **ConsistentRead**

-    As highlighted in the architecture chapter **4.3** data is distributed in different shards but data is read only from a single shard.
+    As highlighted in the architecture chapter data is distributed in different shards but data is read only from a single shard.
 This can lead to inconsistencies between an update and the retrieval of data from a single shard.
 To tackle this the consistentRead Parameter was introduced which forces a consistent result reading from more than one shard.

 * **ReturnConsumedCapacity**